 You might say “What do I care about the genetics of blood pressure?”
 The reason you should care is because genetics is what determines how strong a potassium sodium ratio in your diet is needed to generate the proper electrical charges to prevent hypertension and to promote good health.
 Someone else with different genetics may lower their blood pressure with a diet that has no effect on your blood pressure.

 The last post discussed genetic changes affecting how sodium is moved around in the cells (transporter proteins).
-Another previous post discussed an instance of genetic changes that influenced potassium's effect on the manufacture of aldosterone (one hormone that raises blood pressure).
+Another previous post discussed an instance of genetic changes that influenced potassium's effect on the manufacture of aldosterone (one hormone that raises blood pressure when on a Western diet).
 There's been a recent study (1) of changes in a potassium channel in our cells that affects aldosterone secretion.

 In this recent study the researchers discovered a change in a potassium channel that is a major cause of secondary hypertension.
 Remember that normally an increase in aldosterone leads to an increase in sodium reabsorption in the kidney and a rise in blood pressure.
 Normally when there is an increase in potassium outside the cell, potassium will move into the cell.

 In certain adrenal gland cells the resulting increase in membrane polarization (the difference in electrical charges across the membrane) leads to less aldosterone secretion.
 The lowering of aldosterone leads to less sodium reabsorption in the kidney, and thus lower blood pressure.
 In some people blood pressure is high and does not come down, because they have a gene that prevents this normal sequence.